HIPAA Compliance Checklist for 2025

 Key Features

-- Tracks granular app engagement
+- Tracks granular app engagement at the feature level

 - Provides license optimization suggestions